deludankbz/mogg/README.md

 ## Goals
 - Better ignore and extensions
-- Better comment handeling since quite a few languages have multiline comments
+- Better comment handling since quite a few languages have multiline comments
 - Options to:
     - Print all comments
     - Print comments only for a selected language